 The new environment is using a different address.
 Links in JIRA and Confluence are dependent on the original application link.

-Since JIRA has a great XML Backup utility and XML backup contains the data (include links), we can do thing easier in JIRA as explained.
+Jira has a great XML Backup utility and XML backup contains the data (include links).
+Hence, you can use the following steps to update the links in Jira.

 The approach to achieve this issue is:

 - Take a backup of Jira: Backing up Jira.

 - Open the entities.xml file in Notepad or another text editor.

 - Search/replace the old Confluence link with the new one (according to your new environment).
 The replacement options can be found at How to replace all hard coded links after a base URL change.